indico/indico-user-docs/docs/categories/protection.md

 ![](../assets/category_protection.png)

 Users and groups can be added to a category to allow access to the Management Area for modification.
 Category managers are those listed with the *Manage* permission, Indico administrators, and the category creator.
+Besides users and groups, it is also possible to add custom roles as described in [Using custom roles](../custom_roles.md).

 ![](../assets/category_protection_edit_permissions.png)